10 Common Issues Faced With Flat Roofs

 6. Debris Build-up

 Debris on a roof can be loose material such as leaves, tree limbs or branches, dirt/mud, or even trash from human presence.
 Over time, all roofs will collect a small amount of debris due to natural wear and tear and exposure to the elements.
 Still, too much debris build-up can clog drains and cause excessive damage that cannot be repaired, especially on flat roofs lacking a natural drainage slope.

 To ensure a flat roof drains correctly, you can remove the debris by hand, leaf-blowing, or pressure-washing.

 7. Biological Growth

 Biological growth can form in any standing body of water.
-For example, a swimming pool left unattended with no water circulation will soon fill with algae and more.
+For example, a swimming pool left unattended with no water circulation will soon fill with algae.
 When pooling water on a flat roof sits for long periods, vegetation and algae can form.
 As this biological material builds up, a roof will become less reflective and ultimately impact interior and exterior temperatures.
-Regular inspection and cleaning are a must for roofs at risk of pooling water to reduce the risk of growth.
+Regular inspection and cleaning are necessary for roofs at risk of pooling water to reduce the risk of growth.

 8. Blistering or Alligatoring